YasiruR/fabriK/readme.md

 automate the deployment of Hyperledger Fabric components in Unix-like environments.
 The documentation provides the steps to deploy a minimal working Fabric network using the resources in this repository.

-Please refer to the [quickstart](#quickstart) for convenient and faster deployment of a network, which will be carried out through the automation scripts.
+Please refer to the [Quickstart](#quickstart) for convenient and faster deployment of a network, which will be carried out through the automation scripts.

+Refer to this [section](#deploy-individual-components) for the deployment of individual components.

 Refer to the [detailed process](docs/deploy.md) for manual deployment of individual Fabric components.

+For the integration of Blockchain Explorer, refer to the [monitoring](docs/monitoring.md) documentation.

 ## Architecture